quickhub-project/quickhub/README.md

 - Due to the use of QuickHub you are forced to strictly follow the rules of an MVC pattern in your software architecture design.

-### QuickHub as IoT Hub
+### QuickHub as (IoT-) Device-Hub

 In addition to services, QuickHub also manages devices and client-side access to them.
+But what is a device?
+In the QuickHub context, a device consists of a unique DeviceID and a set of properties and RPCs.
+A Device does not necessarily have to be a physical hardware device.
+It can also be a virtual device that exists only on the software side.

-(IoT) devices also log on to the server via the websocket interface and can then be registered in the system by an authorized user.
-This assigns the device a freely definable, unique address with which it can be addressed from that moment on.
+Devices log on to the server either via the websocket interface or via external plug-ins and can then be registered in the system by an authorized user.
+This gives the device a freely definable, unique address with which it can be addressed from this point on.

 Thanks to the IDFix SDK, QuickHub devices can be easily implemented on the Espressif ESP8266 and ESP32 microcontrollers.
 The complete interface between server and microcontroller, as well as all relevant functions for provisioning are already fully provided by the QuickHub SDK for Espressif (IDFix). *IDFix is currently not open source but may be released soon.*

+The QuickHub Device Gateway offers the following functionalities:

+- Connection management (detect and correctly handle disconnections).
+- Device Management with Authentication (Devices must be registered to a unique address to be accessible via QuickHub).
+- Property Shadowing (If a device is offline, property changes are cached until the device logs in again)
+- Property Confirmation (The server expects a confirmation for each property change.
+On the client side, this makes it immediately apparent whether a property change has been processed by a device or not.
+- Modularization via generalized interfaces, whereby the device concept can be extended as desired with the help of plug-ins.
+- Alternative interfaces extensible via plug-ins (e.g. CAN, Modbus, MQTT)

 # How do I get it to work?